How To Resign From Current Job

 Finalize The Details With Your NEW Employer First.

 We can help with this step!
-If you’re leaving your current position for a better one, ensure all details are finalized.
+If you’re leaving your current position for a better one and are unsure how to resign, first ensure all details are finalized.
 Make sure you have successfully responded to an offer letter and have a scheduled start date.
 Doing so prevents any gaps in employment and guarantees that the new job awaits you after stepping down from your current one.

 Make A Transition Plan